godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 export hint in the form of an argument to the export keyword (see below).

 One of the fundamental benefits of exporting member variables is to have them visible and editable in the editor.
-This way artists and game designers can modify values that later influence how the program runs.
+This way, artists and game designers can modify values that later influence how the program runs.
 For this, a special export syntax is provided.